Netflix shares hit record high after blockbuster results

 “Netflix continues to prove out the thesis that Internet TV is replacing linear TV on a global basis,” Evercore ISI analyst Vijay Jayant said.

-Out of the 44 analysts that cover Netflix’s stock, 28 now rate it at “buy” or higher, 14 at “hold” and two at “sell” or lower.
-The median price target for the stock was $250, only marginally above its trading price after Tuesday’s gains.
+Out of the 44 analysts that cover Netflix’s stock, 27 now rate it at “buy” or higher, 15 at “hold” and two at “sell” or lower.
+The median price target for the stock was $275.

 Hulu ended 2017 with 17 million subscribers while analysts estimate Amazon’s Prime service, which includes a free video subscription, has around 90 million customers.

-Reporting by Supantha Mukherjee and Muvija M in Bengaluru; editing by Patrick Graham
+Reporting by Supantha Mukherjee and Muvija M in Bengaluru; editing by Patrick Graham and Anil D'Silva